Colin-Lynt/Rockbusters_SQL_DB/README.md

 - Do sales figures vary between geographic regions?

 ## About The Data
 The data was provided by my data analytics course, **Career Foundry**.
-The data is a relational database containing infromation about Rockbuster's film inventory, customers, and payments, amoung other things.
+The data is a relational database containing infromation about Rockbuster's film inventory, customers, and payments, among other things.

 - [Click Here to Download Rockbusters data set](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip).